 So prepare to let the stress of your 9-to-5 melt away.
 There are meals to be eaten, toasts to be made and new friends just around the corner.

 New Orleans shopping--from the French Quarter to Magazine Street--offers an array of retail choices.
 Options include The Shops at Canal Place, Saks Fifth Avenue, Jax Brewery, as well as hundreds of boutiques, art galleries and antique stores throughout the city.
+New to the shopping scene is The Outlet Collection at Riverwalk, the frist outlet shopping center in a downtown area, with stores such as Neiman Marcus Last Call, Kenneth Cole, Coach and more.
 Tax-free shopping offers international visitors even more reasons to experience New Orleans.
-For more information on Louisiana tax-free shopping, please visit http://www.louisianataxfree.com/
+For more information on Louisiana tax-free shopping, please visit www.louisianataxfree.com

 NEW PRIVATE BOX SUITES

 A total of 15 private box suites will be added to the Superdome's 300 level, bringing the total number of luxury suites in the building to 152.